 Excerpt by Rashad Ali Bohn Andrewin ~ History Major at The University of Belize

 Immigration will involve a relatively simple once a month process, just a trip to your local Immigration office for a usually quick interview with an Immigration official.
 Approval is a stamp in your passport that grants you an additional 30 days in Belize.
-The first six months will cost $50 BZ each time.
-After that it will cost $100 BZ each month.
+Cost is $200 BZ each time.

 Once you have legally resided in Belize for one year, you may apply for Permanent Residency.
 This will cease the monthly trips to Immigration as you will be recognized as a resident.

 After five years, you will be able to apply for citizenship and a Belize passport.
 Belize is part of CARICOM (the Caribbean Community) which is comprised of fifteen Caribbean nations.
 A Caribbean passport will connect you with each of these countries if you wish to travel out from Belize.

 Do you find yourself dreaming about visiting the great, preserved archeological Mayan Sites?

 Belize has a rich list of ancient communities, build from 700 C.E. to many many years Before the Common Era.
 Come down to this beautiful little country and experience the majestic Mayan Ruins within just an afternoon's drive from wherever you may be staying.

 Starting from the North: LAMANAI - meaning submerged crocodile, is found in the Orange Walk District.
 This once 50,000 populated city somehow has managed to retain its traditional name and two 16th-century Spanish churches.
 You can go up to Lamanai by either road or boat.
 It is a cultural ruin that is definitely worth visiting!